v-franco/qmk-keymaps/README.md

-# QMK Keymaps - By V-Franco
+# QMK Keymaps - By v-franco

 The [QMK Firmware](https://github.com/qmk/qmk_firmware) is used in my keyboards, and this repo contains all of the different Keymaps I make/use.
 It will be updated every time I create a new keymap.